getzola/zola/docs/content/documentation/templates/archive.md

 ```

 This snippet assumes that posts are sorted by date and that you want to display the archive
-in a descending order.
-If you want to show articles in a ascending order, simply add a `reverse` filter
+in descending order.
+If you want to show articles in ascending order, add a `reverse` filter
-after the `group_by`.
+after `group_by`.